-In this post: 10 Simple Tips for How to Start Homeschooling Today, 13 Reasons to Homeschool and a complete list of homeschooling supplies to get started.
+In this post: 10 Simple Tips for How to Start Homeschooling Today, 13 Reasons to Homeschool, free printable quickstart guide to starting homeschool and a complete list of homeschooling supplies to get started.

 When I started homeschooling about a decade ago, I was CLUELESS and TERRIFIED.
 I didn’t get what it meant to homeschool.
 I was trained to believe that public school was the only means of education.
 So naturally, I thought “do what they do in public school,” not knowing the first thing about starting homeschool the right way.

 So I overplanned and overscheduled.
 I was so afraid of not doing enough and thought I would surely mess my kids up.
 Can anyone relate?

 While I still get blindsided by doubts and fears and I definitely don’t have the patience to homeschool, I have grown into a new comfort zone.
 I never went to school to be a teacher, but I now have 10 years experience as one.
 Ha!

 I know that the will of God for me is to raise my girls up in a lifestyle of worship and train them to use their gifts for God’s plan for them.
 Put in place their foundations of faith.
 So I just set my heart and mind on Him and the peace flows in.
 Ultimately, I knew that God had it all under control.
 He would never call me to something I can’t handle or that I’m not equipped for.

 God has provided all moms with the tools and gifts they need to properly prepare each child for their future.
 He has given us enough Grace to get us through each day (sometimes a LOT) and new mercies every morning.
 Every child is different and every parent is gifted properly.
 You are lacking nothing as a parent, it truly is there somewhere, you just have to find it within.